ellikiiski/Fossil-pollen-climate-reconstruction-tools/README.md

 ### Code

-*DISCLAIMER*: The code here was written during summer 2024 is not kept up to date.
+*DISCLAIMER*: The code here was written during summer 2024 and is not kept up to date.
 Also, the level of documentation and clarity of the code varies.

 #### Pollen data tools (pollen data processing)